Claymon-Muntu/clay/README.md

 ## 💥 whats up

 Currently working as an independent consultant.
 I use my expertise in recommendation systems and ai agent development to help fast-growing startups build out their RAG applications.
 I am also the creator of **[clayside](https://clayside.co)** , **[ai-agenci](https://ai-agenci.com)**, and a Machine Learning and data science student.

 ##  Business
 - **[Clayside](https://clayside.co)**: Explore my Notion-based templates and resources for productivity, creativity, and business.
 - **[AI-Agenci](https://ai-agenci.com)**: Discover insights, tools, and innovations in the world of Artificial Intelligence and AI Agents.
-- **[Consulting](https://ai-agenci.com/blog)**: Reach out For consultations
+- **[Consulting](https://ai-agenci.com/blog)**: Reach out for expertise advice regarding  Ai Agent, Development, RAG systems  and applications

 ##  Featured Gists
-- **[AI Agent Workflow](https://gist.github.com/your-username/example2)**: Key insights into designing efficient AI agent workflows.
+- **[AI Agent Workflow](/)**: Key insights into designing efficient AI agent workflows.

 ## Support
 If you would like to support me, you can sponsor me on github, and subscribe to my newsletter.